 How is Soap Made?

-- The lye/water is poured into the bowl with the oils and blended until the liquid begins the first stage of saponification phase called trace.
+The lye/water is then poured into the bowl with the warmed oils and blended until the now-combined liquid begins the first stage of saponification phase called trace.

 Can you make soap without lye?